harveen54/JavaScript/PigGame/README.md

 - The first player to reach 50 points on GLOBAL score wins the game
 - To play a new game click on New game and all scores will be reset

+Challenges.js
+1. A player looses his round score when he rolls two 6 in a row.
+After that, it's the next player's turn.
+2. Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 50.

+TwoDice.js
+1. There are two dices now.
+The player looses his current score when one of them is a 1.